PycraftDeveloper/PMMA/docs/library_breakdown/advmath.rst

 .. py:method:: pmma.Math() -> pmma.Math

-   Not Yet Written
+   Constructor for the Math class.

 Methods
 +++++++

 .. py:method:: Math.quit() -> None

    Exit function.

 .. py:method:: Math.get_function_pythag() -> Callable

    🟩 **R** - Exposes either the raw Python pythagoras function in PMMA's utility library, or the JIT function with the same operation.
     This depends on the state of PMMA's registry entry: ``Registry.custom_compiled_behavior["raw_pythag"]``.
     For more information on this behavior, check out the Registry section, or look at the welcome page.